A topology-changing variational framework for the Einstein-Hilbert functional: Disconnected topological variations

 and is therefore a particular realization of this scheme.
 The disconnected topological variation is depicted in Figure \ref{Figure2}.

-As mentioned in Section \ref{GR without topological variations}, given a local geometric variational principle such as Einstein-Hilbert, the admissible variations are encoded in the form of a topology in the domain of definition of the action.
-To include disconnected topological variations in the case of Einstein-Hilbert action, let us first note that the domain of definition $\D_\EH$ as a set remains unchanged and still given by \eqref{Domain of Einstein-Hilbert}, i.e. it is the set-theoretic disjoint union
+To include disconnected topological variations in the case of Einstein-Hilbert action, let us first note that the domain of definition $\D_\EH$ as a set remains unchanged and still given by \eqref{Domain of Einstein-Hilbert}, i.e. the set-theoretic disjoint union

-consisting of variational configurations $(M,g;\Omega)$ as in the previous section.
+consisting of variational configurations $(M,g;\Omega)$ as introduced in Section \ref{GR without topological variations}.
 The question now is what topology should this space be equipped with to include the notion of disconnected topological variations along with geometric ones.

-Motivated by the previous section, one may proceed to define a final topology with respect to the newly introduced topological variations.
-This is the direct analogue of Definition \ref{inductive limit geometric variations}.
+Motivated by the developments in Section \ref{GR without topological variations}, one may proceed to define a final topology with respect to both geometric and topological variations.